"By failing to prepare, you're preparing to fail"- Benjamin Franklin.

 Also Read: How to take care of your tennis racket.

 2. Badminton Shoes

 The second thing you should not forget to carry in your badminton kit bag is Badminton shoes as sport-specific shoes show your commitment to your craft.
 However, you can always play Badminton in running shoes or casual shoes, but it's just an injury waiting to happen.
 You step on the badminton court with your daily shoes, and one wrong step can lead to weeks in bed.

 How to pack?

-In many badminton kit bags have dedicated compartments to store shoes, where you can put your badminton specific shoes and carry them around.
+Many badminton kit bags have dedicated compartments to store shoes, where you can put your badminton-specific shoes and carry them around.
 However, similar to Badminton, make sure you dry them out thoroughly before putting them inside the kit bag.
 If the shoe compartment is not available, then keep the shoes in the shoe bag or any other small bag.

 Badminton shoes are designed with extra support for lateral movement because, in Badminton, your movements require additional support for your ankles.
 Regular shoes like running shoes have a lot of cushioning but no support for your ankles.
 On the other hand, badminton shoes also have adequate traction and cushioning to protect your feet during rapid movements.

 Carrying towels is another essential thing that you should consider while organizing your badminton kit.
 It becomes even more critical for you to carry towels if you sweat profusely during matches as it is necessary to tend to sweat to perform efficiently during the entire game.